SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/README.md

 ![Image of Plot](https://github.com/SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/blob/master/Images/kmeans.PNG)

-- The above code performs scaling on the dataframe.It converts every column vector to the range, often between zero and one, or so that  the maximum absolute value of each feature is scaled to unit size.Standard normalization of data.
+- The above code performs Standard normalization of data.It converts every column vector to the range, often between zero and one, or so that  the maximum absolute value of each feature is scaled to unit size.

 - The Prinicpal Component analysis is utilized for eliminating dimensions.As all the data available is in different dimensions,PCA can  be utilized to eliminate dimensions- number of components is given to be 2(dimensions).